interNFT/nft-rfc/nft_rfc_009.md

 development---is capable of acting as any number of services, all in a trusted, privacy preserving manner.

-**Second**, that service endpoint is a Tor endpoint, which provides enhanced network security, mitigating the ability for network observers to detect attempts to access that endpoint.
-The underlying service is just like any other web service; using Tor obfuscates the networking layer without changing the service or API that runs over that secure connection.
+**Second**, use a service endpoint that is a Tor endpoint, which provides enhanced network security, mitigating the ability for network observers to detect attempts to access that endpoint.
+The underlying service is just like any other web service.
+Using Tor obfuscates the networking layer without changing the service or API that runs over that secure connection.
 In some cases, this may also provide geographic shielding.